SvenMichaelKlose/tunix/src/tunix/README.md

 process hangs up the system, it can be killed by pressing the reset button of the UltiMem expansion and TUNIX will continue with the other processes.
-But that functionality requires the TUNIX boot loader to be installed on the
-UltiMem, which is highly recommended.
+It requires the TUNIX boot loader to be installed on the UltiMem ROM, which is highly recommended to regular users.

-Already installed boot ROMs can be relocated within the first 64K of Flash
+An already installed boot ROMs can be relocated within the first 64K of the
-ROM and booted with the SHIFT key pressed on reset.
+UltiMem Flash ROM and booted instead of
+TUNIX by pressing the SHIFT key during reset.
+It can also be launched from within TUNIX.

 # Running TUNIX